AntoniosCG7/Contrarian-Edge/README.md

 ## Overview

 Contrarian Edge generates actionable BUY or WAIT signals by detecting periods of excessive market fear (elevated VIX/VXV ratio) and confirming them with technical indicators.
-The system exclusively focuses on identifying long entry opportunities—no short or hedge recommendations.
+The system exclusively focuses on identifying long entry opportunities for **S&P 500 exposure**—no short or hedge recommendations.

 **Core Philosophy:** _"Buy when fear peaks, wait when complacency reigns."_

+**What to Buy:** When you receive a BUY or STRONG BUY signal, consider purchasing S&P 500 ETFs such as SPY, VOO, IVV, or similar S&P 500 tracking funds.

+**Holding Strategy:** Hold positions for 10-20 days or until the VIX/VIX3M ratio returns near 1.0 (indicating fear has normalized).
+Monitor the ratio daily and consider taking profits when it drops below 0.95 (complacency zone).

 ## Key Features